ycl6/methylPipe/README.md

 # methylPipe for custom genomes
-This is a fork of the methylPipe Bioconductor package (https://github.com/Bioconductor-mirror/methylPipe) Some of the functions in the original package is not compatible with non-UCSC genomes, as a result it is not most suitable for custome genomes.
-I have make some changes to fix this.
+This is a fork of the methylPipe Bioconductor package (https://github.com/Bioconductor-mirror/methylPipe).
+Some of the functions in the original package is not compatible with non-UCSC genomes, as a result it is not most suitable for custom genomes.
+I have made the following changes to fix this.

 ### Changes
 ##### R/BSdataSet-methods.R